jcydzik/Juliusz-Cydzik-Thesis-/README.md

 # Juliusz-Cydzik-Thesis-
-Here I will add various scripts associated with my masters thesis which I will be completing in  May of 2023.
+Here are various scripts associated with my thesis.

 1)-The first script compare_ang.m can be used along with the sfile.txt